PrestaShop/prestashop.github.io/news/_posts/2020-02-04-the-new-prestashop-test-framework.md

 It was already decided to drop Selenium, but what would be a good replacement?
 There are a lot of options there, including SaaS solutions ([Cypress](https://www.cypress.io/), [QAWolf](https://docs.qawolf.com/), etc).
 After reviewing a few possibilities, the best choice was to go for [Puppeteer](https://github.com/puppeteer/puppeteer).

 Puppeteer is a Node library which provides a nice API to control Chrome.
 It can automate pretty much everything you do manually.
-It’s also maintained by Google !
+It is maintained by Google, which we consider a good indicator of the quality of a product.

 But more importantly, it’s more stable in headless (which was a killer feature for us !) since it was designed with headless in mind.